Whale Encounters

 Q: Can I extend my trip?

-Yes!
+A: Yes!
 Many of our guests route through Bali.
 We can help organize a 3–5 day extension in Nusa Penida (a short ferry from Bali).
 It’s the perfect place to relax, visit iconic cliffs, and snorkel or dive with resident Manta Rays to round off your wildlife adventure.